hypo69/hypo/pytest/gemini - set 3/en/src/fast_api/html/process_data.rst

 ```

-This example implementation demonstrates how to raise exceptions and provide a basic processing action.
+This example implementation demonStartes how to raise exceptions and provide a basic processing action.
 Replace this with your actual implementation.
 Using such an implementation, you can replace the placeholder tests with effective test cases that match your function's behavior.